Here is your translated text in American English:

 In fact, although this is central to the smooth running of the business, there are often several problems that arise:

-- It's boring!!!
-We're not going to lie, capturing time spent on a daily basis is often experienced by teams as a tedious and uninteresting task.
-This is understandable, given that profitability issues are often far removed from those who have to make the most of their time every day...
+- It’s a pain!!!
+Let’s be honest, logging time spent daily is often seen by teams as a tedious and meaningless task.
+Which is understandable, considering that profitability concerns are usually far removed from those who have to track their time every day…

-- The declarative is often judge and jury.
-The one who does is the one who says, so if he says anything, that's a problem.
-Or how to make customers pay for more coffee breaks than the actual progress of their project...
+- Declarative tracking is often judge and jury.
+The one doing the work is the one reporting it, so if they report anything inaccurately, that’s a problem.
+Or in other words, how to bill the client for more coffee breaks than actual project progress…

-- Difficulty controlling.
-In fact, this type of declarative system requires someone to check regularly (ideally every week) that what is entered has actually been done.
+- The challenge of oversight.
+Indeed, this type of self-reporting requires someone to regularly (ideally every week) verify that what has been logged actually reflects the work done.

 Why is time recording often perceived as a chore by teams?

-- Lack of understanding: team members don't always see clearly how taking their time benefits the project or the company.
-They may have the impression that it's only for monitoring, not for process improvement.
+- Lack of understanding: Team members don’t always clearly see how logging their time benefits the project or the company.
+They may feel it’s only used for monitoring rather than improving processes.

-- Repetitive and tedious task: entering your time every day or every week can seem repetitive and tedious, especially if the system used is not user-friendly.
+- Repetitive and tedious task: Logging time daily or weekly can feel repetitive and boring, especially if the system used is not user-friendly.

-- Lack of time: paradoxically, team members may feel too busy with their daily tasks to take the time to capture their time properly.
+- Lack of time: Paradoxically, team members may feel too busy with their daily tasks to take the time to log their hours properly.

-- Negative perception: there may be a fear that the information entered will be used against them, especially if the project is behind schedule or over budget.
+- Negative perception: There may be a fear that the logged information could be used against them, especially if the project is behind schedule or over budget.

 How can we overcome the problem of declarative time tracking?

-The declarative approach, while essential, poses its own set of challenges when it comes to tracking time.
+The declarative, while essential, poses its share of challenges in tracking time.
 Here are some strategies for overcoming these problems:

-- Training and awareness: make sure your teams understand the importance of capturing their time and how this can benefit everyone, improving transparency and enabling better project management.
+- Training and awareness: Ensure that your teams understand the importance of logging their time and how it benefits everyone by improving transparency and enabling better project management.

-- Use user-friendly tools: invest in time-tracking systems that are easy to use and enable fast, effortless data entry.
+- Use user-friendly tools: Invest in time-tracking systems that are easy to use and allow for quick, effortless entry.

-- Encourage regularity: encourage your teams to enter their time on a regular basis, for example at the end of each day or task, so that it becomes a habit.
+- Encourage consistency: Motivate your teams to log their time regularly, such as at the end of each day or after completing a task, so it becomes a habit.

-- Involve teams in the process: give your teams the opportunity to participate in the choice of time tracking tools and methods, so that they feel more involved and responsible.
+- Involve teams in the process: give your teams the opportunity to participate in choosing time tracking tools and methods, so they feel more involved and responsible.

-- Leading by example: leaders and managers need to set an example by capturing their own time rigorously and transparently.
+- Lead by example: leaders and managers need to set an example by capturing their own time rigorously and transparently.

-- Positive feedback: stress the importance of keeping track of time, and congratulate team members who do so correctly and regularly.
+- Positive feedback: stress the importance of keeping track of time and congratulate team members who do it properly and regularly.

 By addressing these aspects, you’ll help to create a positive culture around time recording, transforming a task perceived as a chore into a key element for project success.